dewangsahuji/Free-genai-bootcamp-2025/Sentence_constructor/promt.md

     <score-reason>
     Good : started with table
     Good : short and concise
-    Bad : Didn't suggest what to do ?
+    Bad : Didn't suggest what to do next?
     </score-reason>
     <assistant-output>
           Japanese	Romaji	English